top of page

 CAN APPLICATIONS/VIDEOS BE SUBMITTED ONLINE?

 YES!
-Attendees can email a scanned copy of the application, and then send in videos in DVD form or email/upload videos for review.
+Attendees can email a scanned copy of the application, and then upload or email audition videos.

 IS THIS PROGRAM GOOD FOR INDIVIDUALS WHO ARE NOT SEEKING PERMANENT CAREERS AS PROFESSIONAL PERFORMANCE INTERPRETERS?

 YES!
 Many individuals attend just to grow their skills in performance in a safe and challenging environment, but their endgame may not be to become full time Performance Interpreters.
-Many interpreters who attend DO want a career as Performance Interpreter.
+We have had Educational Interpreters, VRS Interpreters, Government Interpreters, and of course we have freelancers and Professional Performance Interpreters.
+Many interpreters who attend do want a career as Performance Interpreter, but not all.
 We have a mixed group every year.

 IS THIS PROGRAM A GOOD FIT FOR DEAF INDIVIDUALS?

+Some of the best Performance Interpreters are Deaf!
+We love that the world of Performance Interpreting is open to the masses.
 This particular program is taught in such a way that it is geared towards Hearing individuals.
-We have had Deaf attendees in the past, and we of course welcome Deaf individuals in every class!
-It is taught in voice for a wide varity of reasons.
+We have had Deaf attendees in the past, and they have enjoyed the event, which we love!
+We of course welcome Deaf individuals in every class!
+A few things any Deaf applicant has to keep in mind: this workshop is taught in voice for a wide varity of reasons.
 When the Deaf attend, the workshop will either be SimCommed or interpreted by volunteer interpreters when available.
+Gate's earnings on the workshop are significantly less than the fees associated with the required number of interpreters for the event, so we do rely on volunteers.
 We will do our best to make sure Deaf attendees have captioned videos for practice, and we will try to incorporate creative technology to bring as much clarity as we can to the sound based topics we cover.
-Topics like vocal affect, tone of music, vocal alterations, the subtle but directed changes in music and vocal affect etc, need to be taught differently for Deaf individuals in order to make those unique characteristics really click for participants.
-If you are Deaf and looking forward to learning how to make your stage time really effective for your Deaf audiences, FYI we are currently developing a workshop which will serve in connection with BSL NASHVILLE, and this coming workshop is being developed specifically for the Deaf!
-This new workshop will tackle all the sound based info in a completely unique manner, and will definitely challenge what the Deaf know about music and musical interpreting and Deaf performers will love it!
+Due to the lack of preparation available for night events, Deaf individuals are requested to serve as evaluators in the evenings rather than as interpreters.
+Any Deaf Performance Interpreter knows preparation is critical for Deaf Performance Interpreters, and there will be little prep if any available for evening events.
+Our Deaf attendees have loved serving as evaluators in the past and free tickets to evening events are provided to Deaf individuals who do choose to serve as evaluators.
+Topics like vocal affect, tone of music, vocal alterations, the subtle but directed changes in music and vocal affect etc, need to be taught differently for Deaf individuals in order to make those unique characteristics really click for Deaf participants, so we had an idea... if you are Deaf and looking forward to learning how to make your stage time really effective for your Deaf audiences, we are currently developing a workshop which will serve in connection with BSL NASHVILLE, and this coming workshop is being developed specifically for the Deaf!
+This new workshop will tackle all the sound based info in a completely unique manner, and will definitely challenge what the Deaf know about music and musical interpreting.
+Deaf performers will love it!
 That workshop will be a game changer for DIs/DASLs/SMs.
 Are you Deaf and interested in attending BSL NASHVILLE?
 Apply!
-But if you want to get the most out of these topics, this new workshop will completely reshape performance careers held by Deaf individuals.
-It's not to be missed!
-Sign up for our newsletter for more info!
+But if you want to get the most out of these topics, this new workshop is ideal!

 I JUST HEARD ABOUT THE EVENT, IS IT TOO LATE TO APPLY?